Gemini Spark

 Current state and timeline

-The integration set is early-stage and will expand.
+The integration set is early and will expand.
 Treat current capabilities as a starting point rather than a settled feature list.

 What to do now

 SaaS and tool products: assess MCP exposure.
 Publishing an MCP server makes a product callable by Spark and other MCP-compatible agents.
-Google committed to 30+ integrations at launch and will add more over time.
 See WebMCP.

-E-commerce: transactional integrations (Instacart, OpenTable at launch) signal the direction.
-Structured product data and agent-compatible checkout flows are the relevant infrastructure.
+E-commerce: structured product data and agent-compatible checkout flows are the relevant infrastructure; the Instacart and OpenTable integrations signal the direction.
 Covered in the planned e-commerce SEO pillar.

 Frequently asked questions